oritromax/oritro-blog/src/content/blog/2025-06-07-a-hunt-for-youtube-short.md

 ---
-title: A hunt for a Youtube short
+title: A Hunt for a YouTube Short
 date: 2025-06-07 14:43:11
 tags:
     - youtube